 At the end of the week, I have my kids place the page copy in a poetry binder.
 Then, the kids go back to previously taught poems for independent reading.
 If they are careful, they even have a nice keepsake at the end of the year with all of the poems we’ve used.

 Normally, I use one poem per week with struggling kiddos, but if you have kids that are ready for new poems by midweek, you can always introduce a new one during the small group time.
-Repeated reading builds fluency for the struggling student, but some may be fluent already.
-The animal poetry bundle is a growing bundle.
-It includes poems A-M so far, but it will be finished by the end of the week.
-At that time, it will go to the regular price of $20.00 for 28 poetry sets (or 28 weeks of material).
-It is priced at $12.00 for 22 sets at this time (and will stay at this price until THIS FRIDAY).
+Repeated reading builds fluency for the struggling student, but some children in kindergarten may be fluent already.
+The animal poetry bundle includes 28 poetry sets (enough for 28 weeks).
+For two letters, I couldn’t decide which animal to include, so I did both.
+It’s priced at $20.00 (256 pages).
+You can see a list of the animals included in the resource description.
+Each poem includes teaching posters (4), a touchpoint grid, the poem on sentence strips with and without touchpoints, book form, page form, and the words in isolation.

 Another thought for advanced kiddos too is that you might move to longer poems that extend the themes.
 I have created poetry for students in grades 1-4 in similar themes that you might check out.
 There is a yearly bundle of seasonal poems as well as a food themed bundle and sports themed bundle.
 An animal bundle for middle grades will be coming once this resource is completed.
 To check out all of my poetry resources, CLICK HERE.
 To get an idea of the poetry sets for the middle grades, here is a set for spring.